RakhithJK/dbeaver-dbeaver-wiki/Data-migration.md

 * **Target type** - this column contains the list of data types that will be assigned to the columns in the target table.

    **IMPORTANT**: Sometimes data types that are supported on the source database are not supported on the target or vice versa.
-   To set a data type for a target column, click the cell and select one from the list of data types available in the target container.
+   To set a data type for a column in a target table, click the cell in the **Target Type** column and select one from the dropdown list of data types supported on the target database.

 * **Mapping** - this column contains the list of actions to be applied to the data on data transfer.